 It’s worth considering some of the most significant typing speed statistics to work out where you stand compared to the average.
 Whether you’re still in high school and you want to see how you compare to your peers of the same age, or you’re a secretary whose speed is way up there but you’re not sure just how good you really are, statistics can help you get a feel for your skill level.
-Consider the figures below and get to grips with the reality of the situation with average data of test for typing speed.

 Have You Considered the Average Person's Typing Speed per Minute?